ginking/PyQt_Nanashi/README.md

 ## Usage

+1. Install PyQt4.

-1. Run server.py.
+2. Run server.py.

-2. Run multiple client.py (upto 8) and play the game.
+3. Run multiple client.py (upto 8) and play the game.

-3. Change host name and port number in the code if you like.
+4. Change host name and port number in the code if you like.

 ## Game Rules